mhagger/git-imerge/README.rst

 * Allow a merge to be saved, tested, interrupted, published, and collaborated on while it is in progress.

-The theory and benefits of incremental merging are described in minute detail in a series of blog posts [1]_, as are the benefits of retaining history when doing a rebase [2]_.
+The best thing to read to get started is `git-imerge: A Practical Introduction`_.
+If you want more information, the theory and benefits of incremental merging are described in minute detail in a series of blog posts [1]_, as are the benefits of retaining history when doing a rebase [2]_.

 Multiple incremental merges can be in progress at the same time.
 Each incremental merge has a name, and its progress is recorded in the Git